zhengejia/zhengejia.github.io/_pages/about.md

 # News
+* 2023/05 &nbsp; &nbsp;    "The Importance of Resource Awareness in Artificial Intelligence for Healthcare" is accepted by Nature Machine Intelligence.
 * 2023/04 &nbsp; &nbsp;    "Life-Threatening Ventricular Arrhythmia Detection Challenge in Implantable Cardioverter Defibrillators" is accepted by Nature Machine Intelligence.
 * 2022/11 &nbsp; &nbsp;    [1st IEEE/ACM TinyML Contest](https://tinymlcontest.github.io/TinyML-Design-Contest/) has been successfully concluded!
 Congratulation to all winning teams!
 Results and slides can be accessed [here](https://tinymlcontest.github.io/TinyML-Design-Contest/Winners.html).
 * 2022/10 &nbsp; &nbsp;    "Low Power Object Detection Challenge on UAV" is accepted by Nature Machine Intelligence.